 5th Floor Gallery

-Previously known as the GBU Gallery, School of Art & Art History has transformed the space into 5th Floor, an exhibition venue and library housing vibrant venues for student led exhibitions and creative expression.
-The three unique spaces are dedicated to our Museum and Exhibition Studies program (MUSE), the exhibition of projects from our Art & Art History students, and the housing of the Donald J Young Library—a collection of art books accessible to our students and faculty.
+The 5th Floor Gallery is an exhibition venue for student led exhibitions and creative expression.
+The three unique spaces are dedicated to our Museum and Exhibition Studies program (MUSE), and the exhibition of projects from our Art & Art History students.

 The MUSE space emphasizes the evolving social and political context of today’s cultural institutions.
 The Museum and Exhibition Studies Program at UIC is actively engaged with the idea that cultural institutions, including museums and galleries, are places where ideas about what it means to be human, how we might care for the earth and each other, how power works in and through our cultural structures to advantage and disadvantage, and more are presented, debated, and worked and reworked using the languages of the arts and sciences, and the tools of research, design, and archives.
 The program believes that museums and exhibitions reflect and have the potential to inform the contexts of our lives, and that they can and should contribute to the larger project of social justice.
 Only MUSE majors and MUSE minors students can apply for this space.